virtual-kubelet/azure-aci/README.md

 Flag --taint has been deprecated, Taint key should now be configured using the VK_TAINT_KEY environment variable
 ```

-Then edit your aci-connector deployment by first grabbing the deployment name.
+Then edit your virtual kubelet deployment by first grabbing the deployment name.

 ```bash
 kubectl get deploy